rodoshi16/stupid_hackathon/README.md

-# CringeCraft Studios
+# CringeCraft Studios - Best use of Falcon @ Stupid ideas hackathon

-A single-page **fake desktop** themed like a dusty **2016 Minecraft YouTuber** machine: draggable windows, a taskbar, fake ads, and four parody “apps” that generate clickbait-style visuals and text.
+A single-page **desktop** themed as a **2016 YouTuber** machine: draggable windows, a taskbar, fake ads, and four parody “apps” that generate clickbait-style visuals and text.
 Built with **React** (Create React App).
-Nothing here is a real game client or social product—it is **satire**.

 ## Features